 The Lifting Mechanism

-- Bi-monthly inspection: A lighter door means visual inspection of the springs, cables and hinges etc. can often be reduced from once a month to once every other month.
+- Bi-monthly inspection: A lighter door means visual inspection of the springs, cables hinges, etc. can often be reduced from once a month to once every other month.
 If you notice anomalies or problems though, don’t attempt to address them yourself.
 Call Smart Doors.

 - Bi-monthly balance test: Disengage the automatic opener and lift the door manually.
 It should lift easily and remain in the open position without needing intervention from you.
 If the door seems extra heavy and/or won’t stay open call Smart Doors.

-The advantages of aluminum garage doors are many and include ease of maintenance, affordability, lightweight construction and curb appeal.
+The advantages of aluminum garage doors are many and include ease of maintenance, affordability, lightweight construction, and curb appeal.
 Don’t confuse low maintenance for no maintenance though.
 Remember the door consists of more than just the aluminum panels or frame.
 All components of the lifting mechanism need to be looked after and professionally serviced when need be.
-To learn more about installing an aluminum overhead door on your Toronto, Vaughan or Richmond Hill home give Smart Doors a call on 905-532-9770.
+To learn more about installing an aluminum overhead door on your GTA home give Smart Doors a call on 905-532-9770.